Premier League injuries: Brentford, Newcastle and Sheffield United suffered most | Man Utd suffered most individual injuries

 Brentford, Newcastle and Sheffield United have suffered from injuries more than any other Premier League club this season.

-Brentford players have have lost a whopping 725 days due to injuries since the season kicked off on August 11 - merely 130 days ago, according to Premier Injuries data.
+Brentford players have have lost a whopping 725 days due to injuries since the season kicked off on August 11, according to Premier Injuries data.

 Injury-stricken Newcastle are second on the crocked list, losing 691 days after fighting on three fronts - having played six tough group games in the Champions League and in reaching the Carabao Cup quarter-finals.